 Assuming a correlation receiver, the SNR values can be expressed as sensitivity levels.
 For this we a assume noise power spectral density of -174dBm/Hz and no additional noise figure.
 For the defined typical parameter sets this leads to the sensitivity and effective bit-rates as shown in Table 8.

-According to the PAR [1] 802.15.4w should be able to support sensitivity levels of less than -140dBm.
+According to the PAR [1] 802.15.4w, should be able to support sensitivity levels of less than -140dBm.
 This aim is still achieved if we also consider a high noise figure and implementation loss in the receiver.

 Table 8: Typical 802.15.4w parameters and the resulting theoretical sensitivity in the AWGN channel